-South Carolina child care assistance programs.
+South Carolina free child care assistance programs.

 The ABC Child Care Program can help qualified lower income families in South Carolina pay their child and day care costs.
-Assistance is provided by the government in the form of grants and vouchers.
+Assistance is provided by the government in the form of grants and/or free vouchers.
 Payments will be made directly to providers so that parents can either work or attend some form of job training or educational programs.

-The Department of Social Services in South Carolina is the leading agency that administers the ABC Voucher program and its various components system.
+The Department of Social Services in South Carolina is the leading agency that administers the free ABC Voucher program and its various components system.
 A number of activities, referrals and projects are also offered and all can help improve the government funded child care programs and make care both more available and affordable to families that need assistance.

 Since the 1990s the state has paid for low-income children to attend some form of day or child care so their parents could work.
 Or social services will subsidize costs so parents can attend college, school or required job training in order to obtain relevant employment.
-The ABC Child Care program and the standards its set are purely voluntary.
+The low cost or free ABC Child Care program and the standards its set are purely voluntary.
 All payments and vouchers are paid directly to child care providers and the family will not be compensated.
 In addition to the government payment, qualified providers may be able to receive additional compensation in the form of a $5 bonus for each ABC funded enrollee.

 The state provides an extensive amount of Parental Choice.
 This allows participants to choose the kind of day care they want for their child and they can select the provider as well.
 So to that end, the South Carolina ABC Voucher Program pays for care at Licensed Centers, Group Child Care Homes, churches, family or friends, or after school programs.
 All of those need to be approved and also licensed in advance of receiving a voucher.